The Growing Threat of Digital Extortion — And How to Avoid It

 There are many types of digital extortion.
 Some of them are typically targeted at companies, whereas others may be more commonly targeted at individuals.

 Distributed denial of service (DDoS) attacks are one of the most common forms of digital extortion, and they are a growing threat, as highlighted in this BBC article.

 BT, a telecommunications provider in the UK, found in a June 2014 survey that 41% of organisations around the world had been affected by a DDoS attack in the previous year.

-They involve numerous computer systems targeting one system, usually that of a business or organisation, to block access to the organisation's website.
+They involve numerous computer systems targeting one system, usually that of a business or organization, to block access to the organization's website.
 A ransom is then requested in order to stop the attack.

 For businesses that rely on their online presence the effects can be disastrous.
 If the website goes down and customers cannot make orders, the business can end up losing significant amounts of money.

 Many organizations do not report these types of attacks.
 Often they fear that it could affect their reputation or that customers will assume their own security systems were to blame.

 Some companies simply pay the money because the amounts involved are less than they would lose if they remained offline for a long period of time.

 Holding company data to ransom is another common form of digital extortion.